Price elasticity of demand measures the responsiveness of demand to a change in price.

-We say a good is price elastic when an increase in prices causes a bigger % fall in demand. e.g. if price falls 20% and demand increases 80%, the PED = -4.0
+We say a good is price elastic when an increase in prices causes a bigger % fall in demand. e.g. if price rises 20% and demand falls 50%, the PED = -2.5

 - Heinz soup.
 These days there are many alternatives to Heinz soup.
 If price rises, people will switch to less expensive varieties.

 - Shell petrol.
 We say that petrol is overall inelastic.
 But, if an individual petrol station increases the price, people will buy from other petrol stations.
 The only exception is if a petrol station has a local monopoly – e.g. at the service station on the motorway, there is a captive audience.
 But, in a city centre with many alternatives, people will have an elastic demand.

 - Tesco bread.
 Tesco bread will be highly price elastic because there are many better alternatives.
 If the price of Tesco bread rises, consumers will switch to alternatives, such as Kingsmill.

 - Daily Express.
 If the Daily Express increases in price, there are similar newspapers people will switch to.
 For example, the Daily Mail or Daily Mirror.
 If it was a newspaper like the Financial Times of the Economist, demand would be more inelastic, as there is no close substitute to the Financial Times.

 - Kit Kat chocolate bar.
 If Kit Kats increase, people will switch to alternative types of chocolate bar.

 - Porsche sports car.
 If a Porsche increases in price, demand will probably be elastic because it is a high % of income, and so the higher price will put people off.
 Also, there are other alternatives, such as Jaguar or Aston Martin.
 However, this is a little less clear cut.
 Some car enthusiasts may want to buy a Porsche whatever the price.